 Search This List

-Marketing and Communications: Strategic PlanningContains 3 Component(s), 0.30 credits offered
+Marketing and Communications: Strategic PlanningContains 3 Component(s), Includes Credits

 The goal of this course will to work through the development of a communications plan that aligns strategically through measurable outcomes aligned with assessed need and the mission, vision, and values of the agency and industry.